Rampes Avant-Garde - Quebec - Montréal - Toronto Toll Free: 1 844 529-8871

 Heat Soak Testing (HST)

-Glass panels are held at elevated temperatures for several hours, allowing panels containing the most critical inclusions to fail in the factory before installation.
+Heat Soak Testing (HST) is an additional thermal treatment performed after tempering to reduce the likelihood of spontaneous breakage caused by Nickel Sulfide inclusions.
+During the process, glass panels are held at elevated temperatures for several hours, allowing panels containing the most critical inclusions to fracture in the factory before installation.

 Our Approach at Rampes Avant-Garde

-At Rampes Avant-Garde, every project is completed in accordance with the approved plans, specifications, and the requirements established by the project’s design professionals.
+At Rampes Avant-Garde, every project is completed in accordance with the approved plans, project specifications, and the requirements established by the design professionals.

-Because every project is unique, no conclusion should be reached without a complete technical investigation.
+Because every project is unique, no conclusions should be reached before a complete technical evaluation has been carried out.

 Frequently Asked Questions